kewlburn/docs.signalmash.com/content/en/docs/getting-started/introduction.md

 ### Authentication

-Your requests need to be authenticated when using the Signalmash APIs.
-Most often, this is accomplished with [**Bearer Authentication**]({{< relref "docs/getting-started/authentication" >}}).
+Your requests need to be authenticated when using the Signalmash API endpoints.
+This can be accomplished with [**API Keys Authentication**]({{< relref "docs/getting-started/authentication" >}}).

-The HTTP authentication method known as **Bearer Authentication** (also known as "token authentication") uses bearer tokens as security tokens.

-When sending requests to protected resources, the client must include this token in the Authorization header:
+When sending requests to protected resources or endpoints, the client must include this token in the Authorization header:

 `Authorization: <token>`